Chart Color Schemes

 Springvale displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Springvale's dwelling structure, as per the latest Census, consisted of 69.5% houses and 30.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's figures of 72.1% houses and 28.0% other dwellings.
-Home ownership in Springvale stood at 33.7%, similar to Melbourne metro's level.
-Dwellings were either mortgaged (24.5%) or rented (41.7%).
-The median monthly mortgage repayment was $1,750, lower than Melbourne metro's average of $1,800.
-Median weekly rent in Springvale was $357, compared to Melbourne metro's $350.
+In Springvale, as per the latest Census evaluation, 69.5% of dwellings were houses, with the remaining 30.5% comprising semi-detached homes, apartments, and other dwelling types.
+This distribution differs slightly from Melbourne metropolitan area's 72.1% houses and 28.0% other dwellings.
+Home ownership in Springvale stood at 33.7%, mirroring Melbourne metro's rate, with mortgaged properties at 24.5% and rented dwellings at 41.7%.
+The median monthly mortgage repayment in the area was $1,750, lower than Melbourne metro's average of $1,800.
+Median weekly rent in Springvale was recorded as $357, compared to Melbourne metro's $350.
 Nationally, Springvale's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing